All News Blog Videos

 Types of businesses

-There are several types of business structures available for organisations that wish do business in India.
+There are several types of business structures available for organisations that wish do business and register a company in India.
 The options are:

 • Limited Liability Partnership (LLP)